The October 2015 issue of Poetry Magazine can be found here.

 So, right off the top, you should be able to see why I have only disdain for Poetry Magazine, its editors and its staff.
 How can a poem that is as poor as this one – and I in no way exhausted my panning of the piece – make it through the selection process?
 What possibly could have justified the printing of this poem above however many thousands of other submissions?
 Speaking as an observer of contemporary U.S. literary culture, there is an obvious possibility as to why.
 It is found here:

-she'd been born in Madras,
+OK, she'd been born in Madras, |

 and here:

-to cook saffron rice, with turmuric-tinged prawns
+Enough to encourage her to cook saffron rice, with turmuric-tinged prawns and sautéed yellow courgettes. |

 The most likely suspect is the absolutely conventional reference to a non-white-Christian-male subculture.
 Cultural reference – especially sub-cultural reference – is arguably the dominant means of justification of bad verse in U.S. verse culture today.
 Write any piece of schlock about Hindus in Ireland and the inadequacies if not incompetencies have a great chance of being overlooked in favor of that sub-cultural topicality.
 For readers like me, readers who actually pay attention to the words on the page, reference to subcultures have become so workaday, so trite, so intellectually ideationally empty, indeed so conventionalized that it is now not even the content of the reference but the mere act of referencing itself that suffices to meet the convention.
 The convention has reached such a stage of triteness that any such reference is a neon bright cue that the text being read will be a poorly written one, and almost assured a fairly daft one.
 It is the current holder of the position of Grand Cue of Triteness that used to be held by verse about the death of the author's parents.
 The hollowness of the conventionality is so bad that it is my advice to wholly avoid any such references if you want escape conventionality and enter to the greater endeavor of writing poetry.